Course Descriptions and Syllabi

 *Ph 626 HYDRODYNAMICS (4) - The theory of fluids and continuous media.
 Equations of continuity, Euler's equation, flow fields, and applications.
 Prerequisite: Ph 625

-Ph 679 ADVANCED ATOMOSPHERIC PHYSICS (4) - Advanced course to provide a working knowledge of base models for studying global change including the greenhouse effect, global warming, stratospheric ozone depletion from man-made chemicals, tropospheric chemistry of HO and O3 and transport modeling.
-Prerequisite: Ph 578.
+Ph 679 ADVANCED ATMOSPHERIC PHYSICS (4) - Advanced course to provide a working knowledge of base models for studying global change including the greenhouse effect, global warming, stratospheric ozone depletion from man-made chemicals, tropospheric chemistry of HO and O3 and transport modeling.
+Prerequisite: Ph 578

 †Does not carry graduate credit for MA or MS in Physics